photography-mismasphotography-mismasphotography-mismasphotography-mismas

 All rights reserved by Mismas photography.

-I needed a few days of adjusting to the environment especially to a difficult and uncomfortable climate.
+I needed a few days to adapt to the environment, especially to the challenging and uncomfortable climate.

-A soft chanting “Om Mani Padme Hum” was leading me to a sacred Boudhanath Stupa, the largest and the holiest Tibetan Buddhist temple outside Tibet.
+A gentle chanting of “Om Mani Padme Hum” guided me towards a sacred Boudhanath Stupa, the largest and most revered Tibetan Buddhist temple outside Tibet.

 Boudhanath Stupa, HDR, long exposure, , Canon EOS 5D Mk4

-I have arrived, this was the exact place I needed to be.
+I’m here; this is exactly the place I was meant to be.

-Boudhanath is located on what was a major trade route between Nepal & Tibet and has been an important place of pilgrimage and meditation, a gateway to heaven serving as a horizon between the earth and sky.
+Boudhanath is located on a historic trade route between Nepal and Tibet and has long been an important site for pilgrimage and meditation, serving as a gateway to heaven and a horizon between the earth and the sky.

-Huge pairs of eyes on the main tower of gigantic Boudhanath stupa are symbolizing the all-seeing ability of Lord Buddha.
+Huge pairs of eyes on the main tower of the gigantic Boudhanath stupa symbolise the all-seeing ability of Lord Buddha.

-I felt like the “The wisdom eyes” were looking at me from every side no mater where I set the camera.
+I felt like the “The wisdom eyes” were watching me from all sides, no matter where I pointed the camera.

 night, Canon EOS 5D Mk4